qc542/CS410X/README.md

 # CS410X
 Updates on CS410X project

 ## Feb.
+17
+### _Natural Language Processing in TensorFlow_ by deeplearning.ai on _Coursera_
+* Watched lesson videos of Week 1
+* Passed Week 1 quiz
+* Covered word-based encodings, tokenizer and padding

+## Feb.
 12
 ### _Introduction to TensorFlow_ by deeplearning.ai on _Coursera_
 * Watched lesson videos of Week 4